Protecting Yourself from Your Smart Devices

 For example, if your smart device linked to a shopping account was hacked, you’d have a convenient view of the unauthorized spending that can often be overlooked.
 Being able to watch your accounts diligently might end up saving you a lot of time and money in the long run.

-And with the added bonus of a cash management account like SoFi Money®, your money is FDIC insured up to $1.5 million once it arrives at our partner banks—so you can feel confident that the money you’re tracking is secure.
+And with the added bonus of a checking and savings account like SoFi Checking and Savings®, your money is FDIC insured up to $1.5 million once it arrives at our partner banks—so you can feel confident that the money you’re tracking is secure.